GalaxyGate/guides/docs/hosting/discord/python.md

     A virtual environment, or most commonly referred to as a venv, is a isolated environment for projects so you don't have to worry about polluting the global namespace.
 See the [official documentation](https://docs.python.org/3/library/venv.html#creating-virtual-environments) for more information.

-Install the `discord.py` package
+Install the `discord.py` package.

 ```
 $ pip install -U discord.py
 ```

 !!! note
-    If you use discord.py's voice features, then i would suggest appending `[voice]` at the end of the command
+    If you use discord.py's voice features, then i would suggest appending `[voice]` at the end of the command.

 !!! note
-    To install from a `requirements.txt` file, simply run `pip install -Ur requirements.txt` instead
+    To install from a `requirements.txt` file, simply run `pip install -Ur requirements.txt` instead.

 ## Running your bot